eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this Pseudonym when this is a requirement.

 ##### Requirement 10

-If Wallet Instance has authenticated using a Pseudonym towards a Relying Party and afterwards PID/(Q)EAAs are presented to the same Relying Party, then this Relying Party SHALL be able to verify that the same Wallet Instance have been used to perform both actions.
+If Wallet Instance is used to register a Pseudonym at a Relying Party and afterwards PID/(Q)EAAs are presented to the same Relying Party in the same session, then this Relying Party SHALL be able to verify that the same Wallet Instance have been used to perform both actions.

 > Rationale: A Relying Party should be able to be assured that they can trust subsequent authentications with the Pseudonym to have the properties as presented int he PID/(Q)EAAs.

-> Note: This may be implementable via so-called "Proof of Association".
+> Note: The above *only* states the high-level requirement.
+Later technical specifications will define how this is enabled.

 #### 6.1.3 HRLs related to Privacy
 Note that the requirements WTE\_03 and WTE\_04 from Topic 9 ensures that a Wallet Instance must authenticate a User before Pseudonyms are, viewed, created or used to authenticate towards Relying Parties.
 We therefore do not think it is necessary to add further requirements realted to this.